kevin0120/mix/plugins/inputs/logparser/README.md

 which are available here:
   https://www.elastic.co/guide/en/logstash/current/plugins-filters-grok.html

-The Telegraf grok parser uses a slightly modified version of logstash "grok" patterns, with the format
+The Rush grok parser uses a slightly modified version of logstash "grok" patterns, with the format

 ```